Shrey3satdeve/Luxora_saloon/core_features.md

 # Core Features

 ## Appointment Booking
-Allow users to book appointments for various services (e.g., haircuts, facials, makeup, fashion consultations).
+Implement a comprehensive appointment booking system with options for selecting services, stylists, and available time slots.

 ## Service Listings
-Provide a list of available services, including detailed descriptions and pricing.
+Provide detailed service listings with descriptions, pricing, and images.

 ## Salon and Professional Profiles
-Showcase different salons, stylists, and beauty professionals, with their ratings, reviews, and specialties.
+Showcase profiles of salons and beauty professionals, including ratings, reviews, and specialties.

 ## Search and Filters
-Users should be able to search for services, stylists, or salons based on location, price range, ratings, or specific expertise.
+Implement advanced search and filtering options based on location, price range, ratings, and expertise.

 ## Payment Integration
-Allow users to pay for services directly through the app.
+Integrate secure payment gateways like Stripe or PayPal for seamless transactions.

 ## Notifications and Reminders
-Notify users of upcoming appointments or new offers.
+Implement push notifications and reminders for upcoming appointments and new offers.

 ## Fashion Section
-Include fashion items or consultation services for users to browse and purchase or book consultations.
+Include a section for browsing and purchasing fashion items or booking fashion consultations.

 ## Virtual Try-Ons
-Integrate augmented reality (AR) for makeup try-ons or fashion styling.
+Integrate augmented reality (AR) for virtual makeup try-ons and fashion styling.

 ## Loyalty Program
-Reward users with discounts or points for frequent bookings.
+Implement a loyalty program to reward users with discounts or points for frequent bookings.